francismontalbo/covid19_diagnosis_and_analysis_of_truncated_dcnns/README.md

 - Clone this repository or download as zip.
 - Install the requirements on a newly created environment to prevent issues with other existing ones.
 - Open the jupyter-notebooks and proceed with either training or validation.
-**The weight size of the truncatedmodels are very small 😄 the follow are located in the `/weights/` folder.**
+**The weight size of the truncated models are very small 😄 the following are located in the `/weights/` folder and can be used immediately.**
-**For the full weighst of the full-length models you may use the link below to download as they are to large for Github**
+**For the baseline weights of the full-length models you may use the link below to download as they are to large for Github** **REMEMBER!
+Re-producing the baseline results may take large computing resources and a GPU.
+It is advised to just download the weights and load it on the corresponding notebooks*

 <a href="https://drive.google.com/drive/u/1/folders/1wg6uiF-Y-qQobruR0_nv7XqzkvB7ubVj">CLICK ME FOR THE WEIGHTS OF THE FULL-LENGTH MODELS</a>

+## Major credits to
+<p>https://github.com/totti0223/gradcamplusplus for the grad-cams.</p>
+<p>Yosuke Toda, Ph.D (Agriculture)</p>
+<p>tyosuke@aquaseerser.com</p>
+<p>JST PRESTO ITbM, Nagoya University, Japan</p>